ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ## Going further

 DDEV can be useful to locally simulate a production cluster.
-See _[Clustering using DDEV](../infrastructure_and_maintenance/clustering/clustering_using_ddev.md)_ to add Elasticsearch, Redis, Memcached or Varnish to your DDEV installation.
+See _[Clustering using DDEV](../infrastructure_and_maintenance/clustering/clustering_using_ddev.md)_ to add Elasticsearch, Solr, Redis or Memcached to your DDEV installation.

 TODO: See Ibexa Cloud with DDEV https://ddev.readthedocs.io/en/latest/users/providers/platform/